 You will have at least two follow-up appointments: one at 1 week post-op and one at 2-3 months after your surgery.
 More appointments will be scheduled as needed.

 The price range for plastic surgery depends greatly on the type of surgery.
-Estimates are available for all of our most popular procedures, but these quotes are dependent on your case and your insurance coverage (if your insurance covers cosmetic surgeries.)
+Estimates are available for all of our most popular procedures, but these quotes are dependent on your case.

 Quotes for plastic surgery include all preoperative evaluations, photos, visitation with staff & doctor, surgical garments, and anesthesia.